-Under the Bayer Manufacturing Agreement, in order to evaluate the appropriate transaction price, we determined that the \$3.1 million fee constituted the entire consideration to be included in the transaction price, and this amount was allocated to the single performance obligation as identified under the Bayer License Agreement.
-Revenue for the manufacturing services for the initial six lots will be recognized based on the amount of actual costs incurred relative to the total budgeted costs expected to be incurred for the combined performance obligation.
-Revenue for the storage services will be recognized over time as those services are provided.
-Revenue for the distribution services will be recognized at a point in time when the product is delivered to a clinical site designated by Bayer.
+Under the Bayer Manufacturing Agreement, in order to evaluate the appropriate transaction price, we determined that the \$13.1 million fee constituted the entire consideration to be included in the transaction price, and this amount was allocated to the single performance obligation as identified under the Bayer License Agreement.
+Revenue for the manufacturing services for the initial six lots is recognized based on the amount of actual costs incurred relative to the total budgeted costs expected to be incurred for the combined performance obligation.
+Revenue for the storage services is recognized over time as those services are provided.
+Revenue for the distribution services is recognized at a point in time when the product is delivered to a clinical site designated by Bayer.